Badstuestræde 7: 19th century

 The property was fairly shortly after its completion sold to tailor Johan Carl Drewsen.
 His property was home to 34 residents in eight households at the time of the 1801 census.
 The 40-year-old daughter resided in one of the apartments with his wife Ane Marie Bendison, their three daughters (aged two to five), his mother Anne Magdalene Sund, an apprentice and a maid.
-Christian Samuel Heisse, a cassier, resided in the building with his second wife Carine Marie Holm and their three children (aged seven to 15).
+Christian Samuel Heisse, a treasurer, resided in the building with his second wife Carine Marie Holm and their three children (aged seven to 15).
 Sara Marthe Holm, Carine Marie Holm's mother, resided in the building with one maid.
-Ellen Lorentze Engmand, a 65-year-old widow, resided in the building with her her 35-year-old daughter Christine Sophie Engmand and one maid.
+Ellen Lorentze Engmand, a 65-year-old widow, resided in the building with her 35-year-old daughter Christine Sophie Engmand and one maid.
 Thomas Hansen, a beer seller (øltapper), resided in the building with his wife Maren Rasmusdatter and their two children (aged one and five).
 Carl Taube, a master carpenter, resided in the building with his wife Anna Neergaard, their two-year-old son and one maid.
 Jens Christensen, rodemester of Snaren's Quarter, resided in the building with Kirstine Heegaard and one maid.
-Christian Peder Næboem a master goldsmith, resided in the building with his wife Juliane Margrethe Gliese, their one-year-old daughter, one apprentice and one maid.
+Christian Peder Næboe, a master goldsmith, resided in the building with his wife Juliane Margrethe Gliese, their one-year-old daughter, one apprentice and one maid.

 Drewsen's property was in the new cadastre of 1806 as No. 131.

 No. 131 was home to a total of 29 people at the time of the 1840 census.
 The now 80-year-old Drewsen resided in one of the two ground floor apartments with his wife, two unmarried daughters and two lodgers.
 Peter Trasborg, a beer seller (øltapper), resided in the other ground floor apartment with his family, staff and lodgers.
 Pierre von Røepstorff (1798-1857), a decommissioned army captain who had served in Tranquebar, resided on the first floor with his wife, three children and one maid.
 Rudolph Meyer, a musician in the Royal Danish Orchestra, resided on the second floor with his wife, five children and one maid.